 \subsection{Joint continuity of local times}

-In this section, we give a sufficient condition for existence of jointly continuous local times of a Hunt process associated with a resistance form.
+In this section, we give a sufficient condition for the existence of jointly continuous local times of a Hunt process associated with a resistance form.
 Let $(\mathcal{E},\mathcal{F})$ be a regular resistance form on a non-empty set $F$ and $R$ be the corresponding resistance metric.
-We assume that $(F,R)$ is separable and locally compact.
-Let $\mu$ be a Radon measure of full support on $(F,R)$ and $(\mathcal{E}, \mathcal{D})$ be the regular Dirichlet form associated with $(F,R,\mu)$.
+We assume that $(F, R)$ is separable and locally compact.
+Let $\mu$ be a Radon measure of full support on $(F, R)$ and $(\mathcal{E}, \mathcal{D})$ be the regular Dirichlet form associated with $(F, R, \mu)$.
 Let $(X=(X_{t})_{t \geq 0},(P_{x} )_{x \in F})$ be the associated Hunt process.

-For joint continuity of local times, we begin with $\alpha$-potential density, following \cite{Barlow_98_Diffusions}.
-As in \cite[Theorem 7.20]{Barlow_98_Diffusions}, one can check that the Hunt process has a continuous $\alpha$-potential density with respect to $\mu$.
-(NB. in \cite[Thorem 7.20]{Barlow_98_Diffusions}, the space is assumed to be compact, but it is not difficult to remove this assumption.)
+For discussing the joint continuity of local times, we begin by introducing the $\alpha$-potential density, following \cite{Barlow_98_Diffusions}.
+In particular, as in \cite[Theorem 7.20]{Barlow_98_Diffusions}, one can check that the Hunt process has a continuous $\alpha$-potential density with respect to $\mu$.
+(NB.\ in \cite[Theorem 7.20]{Barlow_98_Diffusions}, the space is assumed to be compact, but it is not difficult to remove this assumption.)

 \begin{lem} The Hunt process has a continuous and symmetric $\alpha$-potential density $u_{\alpha}(x,y)$ with respect to $\mu$ for each $\alpha > 0$ such that, for any $x \in F$, $u_{\alpha}(x, \cdot) \in \mathcal{D}$ and